 Chrissy works with women, womxn, dreamers, visionaries, and possibilitarians who are ready to break through their own limitations and embrace a legacy of courage, empowerment, and possibility.
 She uses her powers of intuition, creativity, and self-care rituals to create safe spaces for you to awaken your inner healer so that you can heal yourself – at the intersection of self-nourishment and personal development.

 Chrissy brings NLP, journaling, and self-care craft therapy to her coaching practice.
-When she’s not coaching or teaching, Chrissy can be found chasing her sons and husband around the farm, exercising, cooking, crafting handmade bath and body products for friends, family, and clients, or hosting a party (or a beach retreat!) with friends.
+When she’s not coaching or teaching, Chrissy can be found chasing her sons and husband around the farm, reading, exercising, practicing yoga, journaling, cooking, crafting handmade bath and body products for friends, family, and clients, or hosting a party (or a beach retreat!) with friends.

 Education & Training

 120 Hour Training – Practitioner of Neuro-Linguistic Programming, Accredited by the Association for Integrative Psychology.

 Member, Association of Integrative Psychology